Calistoga pushes for PG&E transmission line from St. Helena

 Businesses have lost tens of thousands of dollars in spoiled inventory and lost customers.
 Residents have thrown out refrigerators full of spoiled food, and those with medical devices have scrambled for backup service.

-Referring to the interruptions in service, Mary Hastings has described reaction to the outages as “PSPS-PTSD.”
+Referring to the interruptions in service, Mary Hastings has described the reaction to the outages as PSPS-PTSD.

 As a solution, Kozel has spearheaded an effort pushing for a new transmission line from Calistoga to St. Helena.
 More than 800 of Calistoga’s 5,000 residents have signed a petition on the website change.org/CalistogaReliablePower.